 Zapier, Make, and n8n occupy different positions in the market and are not really competing for the same buyer.

 Zapier is the entry-level tool.
-It has the largest integration catalog – over 7,000 native app connections as of 2025 – and requires zero technical knowledge to set up.
+It has the largest integration catalog – over 7,000 native app connections as of 2025, according to the Zapier app directory – and requires zero technical knowledge to set up.
 The tradeoff is cost: Zapier’s pricing scales with task volume and becomes expensive at volume.
 A team running 50,000 tasks per month pays over $700.
+That makes Zapier useful for validating a workflow before it becomes operational infrastructure.

 Make (formerly Integromat) sits in the middle.
 It has a visual scenario builder that handles branching logic, loops, and multi-step transformations that Zapier handles awkwardly.
 The pricing is lower, and the free tier is useful for prototyping.
-Make is common among agencies that need to build repeatable client workflows.
+Make is common among operations teams and agencies that need to build repeatable workflows other people can inspect, and its current plan structure is documented on the official Make pricing page.

 n8n is the technical layer.
-It is open-source with over 50,000 GitHub stars and self-hostable, which means running costs are infrastructure costs rather than per-task fees. n8n has code nodes (JavaScript and Python), HTTP request handling, and native AI integrations.
+It is open-source with over 50,000 GitHub stars on the official n8n repository and self-hostable, which means running costs are infrastructure costs rather than per-task fees. n8n has code nodes (JavaScript and Python), HTTP request handling, and native AI integrations.
 The ceiling for what you can build is defined by what you can write in code – if the logic exists, n8n can run it.
-The tradeoff is the setup requirement: n8n is not a same-day project for a non-technical team.
+The tradeoff is the setup requirement: n8n is not a same-day project for a non-technical team, especially when the workflow touches customer data, revenue operations, or internal systems of record.

 This is where the three tools diverge most sharply.